-Self-publishing is not a new phenomenon anymore as it has now become an integral part of the publishing industry.
+Self-publishing is not a new phenomenon anymore.
+It is now an integral part of the publishing industry.

 However, there is one component that remains a stumbling block – getting your books to sell.

 Think here of Amanda Hocking and E L James, but these are rarities.

-Self-published authors have no choice but to face up to the onerous task of promoting themselves and their books and having a marketing plan.
+Self-published authors have no choice but to face up to the arduous task of promoting themselves and their books and having a marketing plan.